Gesee-y/Cruise.jl/README.md

 For example make an ECSPlugin and other plugins and logics requiring an ECS will work smoothly Same with SceneTree or any crazy game architecture you have always dreamed of.

-Cruise already comes with two architectures: ECS and SceneTree.
+Cruise already comes with 3 architectures: Dataflow, ECS and SceneTree.
+Just waiting for you to add your own idea.

 ## Plugins